 One thing about being at home is that you are not always at home!
 We have to go to the grocery store, doctor’s appointments, and schools.
 A great way to use art therapy when you’re out and about is simply being prepared with the right supplies.

 One of our favorite ways is using our ChalkWild Wearable Art Therapy.
-It is an erasable book bag that give your child (or you) the capability to give autism art therapy wherever you are!
-You can check Chalk Wild out here, and make sure to use code “themomkind” at checkout to receive an extra 10% off!
+It is an erasable book bag that gives your child (or you) the capability to give autism art therapy wherever you are!
+You can check Chalk Wild out here, and make sure to use code “MOMS” at checkout to receive an extra 10% off!